0xmjk/go-tsx-rtm/README.md

 ```

 Caveat: Golang will not inline assembly at the moment so using this might be slower than similar GCC implementation.

+Have a look at Intel's ["Intrinsics for Restricted Transactional Memory Operations"](https://software.intel.com/en-us/node/524024) for more background.